Cadillac Extended Warranty Options

 - Your choice of auto repair shop

-Whether you're leaning toward a dealership extended warranty or a third-party vehicle service contract, it's always a good idea to compare costs and coverage from a number of providers.
-Among our top-rated providers are Endurance, CarShield, and CARCHEX.
+Whether you’re leaning toward a dealership extended warranty or a third-party vehicle service contract, it’s always a good idea to compare costs and coverage from a number of providers.
+Among our recommendations for a Cadillac extended warranty are Endurance, CARCHEX, and CarShield.
 Learn more about each below.

 We’ve named Endurance the best overall provider.
 This company has more than 15 years of experience and directly administers all of its warranty plans.
 This business model cuts out the middleman to provide a quick, seamless claims process.

 The company supplies five coverage levels for new, pre-owned, and hybrid vehicles, and plans are available for term lengths of 200,000+ miles.